Jul 26, 2022

 Some employers also offer matching contributions, which means that a company will match the funds an employee contributes to a 401(k) every pay period, usually up to a certain percentage, for example up to 3% of your contribution.

-- Roll the funds over to an IRA.
-You can initiate a 401(k) rollover into either a traditional IRA or Roth IRA.
 To do this, you’d choose an IRA provider and open an account, and then ask your 401(k) provider to roll over the funds into your new account.

 The best move will depend on your individual situation.
 But even if you do find yourself without a job, try your best to keep saving—it’s tough to play catch-up when it comes to your retirement savings.